• Skip to primary navigation

 You'd think that another stuffed dish may not be the best bet for another stuffed dish.

-But it works just fine and, in fact, complements the flavor of the tuna and tomatoes quite well.
+But it works just fine and, in fact, goes with the flavor of the tuna and tomatoes quite well - similar to how lobster ravioli side ideas for rich pastas complement seafood mains.

 Ravioli is prepared with several ingredients like cheese, pumpkin, lamb, and more.